IvanSilbern/GlycoBinder/README.md

 ### Merging of MS2/MS3 spectra

 *GlycoBinder* combines MS2 and MS3 spectra based on MS2 and MS3 spectra scan number pairs in the *RawTools* output files (*MS2ScanNumber* and *MS3ScanNumber* columns within *\_Matrix.txt* file).
 First, ions from MS2/MS3 scan pairs are roughly matched using 1 Th tolerance window.
 Initially matching ions are then tested to satisfy the specified tolerance window (1 ppm per default, it can be changed by specifying `--tol_unit` and `--match_tol` arguments).
-If several ions matches the same ion, the ions with the minimal absolute mass difference are considered as a matching ion pair.
+If several ions matches the same ion, the ions with the minimal absolute mass difference are considered as the matching ion pair.
 Intensities of matched ions are summed.
-Remaining MS3 ions that do not have matching MS2 ions are simply added to the MS2 spectra. *pParse* *.mgf* file then will output merged MS2/MS3 spectra. *GlycoBinder* matches spectra in the *pParse* output file to the merged MS2/MS3 spectra based on the scan number.
+Remaining MS3 ions that do not have matching MS2 ions are simply added to the MS2 spectra. *pParse* *.mgf* file will then output merged MS2/MS3 spectra. *GlycoBinder* matches spectra in the *pParse* output file to the merged MS2/MS3 spectra based on the scan number.
 While scan number is unique for merged MS2/MS3 spectra, several spectra in the *pParse* output can refer to the same scan number.
 For all of them, the spectrum will be substituted by the respective merged MS2/MS3 spectrum.
 Spectra that do no share scan number with merged MS2/MS3 spectra will be kept unchanged.

 ### GlycoBinder output